arnovb-github/ASPNetCore31WithSQLiteAndCustomIdentity/readme.md

 public class ApplicationDbContext : IdentityDbContext<ApplicationUser, IdentityRole<int>, int>
 ```

 Changing the type parameters of `IdentityDbContext` took me days to figure out.
 You'd think you'd be fine with passing in just your customized `IdentityUser` type, e.g. `ApplicationUser`.
-Except no. You also need the role and type.
+But no. You also need the role and type.
 Go figure.
-I believe you can from this point extend the declaration of `IdentityDbContext` as you further modify basic Identity classes, but I haven't tried it and I want the example to be simple.
+I believe that from this point on, you can extend the declaration of `IdentityDbContext` with other modified `Identity` classes, but that is beyond the scope of this example.

-Once you get the context to wpork at all, overriding the creation of the tablenames is simple, also notice the overriding of the default primary key types (to `int`):
+Once you get the context to work at all, overriding the creation of the tablenames is simple, also notice the overriding of the default primary key types (to `int`):

 ```c#
 // override default table names